mantlenetworkio/mantle/README.md

 ### Spin up a Verifier Node

 There are [multiple roles](https://docs.mantle.xyz/for-validators/network-roles#defining-network-roles) associated with Mantle nodes.
-Rollup Verifiers mainly sync rollup data from Mantle's trusted Sequencer ([to be decentralized in the future!](https://docs.mantle.xyz/introducing-mantle/a-gentle-introduction/decentralized-sequencer)). dApp builders who run their own verifier nodes have the benefit of being able to simulate L2 transactons, [among other advantages](https://docs.mantle.xyz/for-validators/network-roles#why-run-a-rollup-verifier-node), and have ready access to them without rate-limiting (as opposed to public RPCs).
+Rollup Verifiers mainly sync rollup data from Mantle's trusted Sequencer ([to be decentralized in the future!](https://docs.mantle.xyz/introducing-mantle/a-gentle-introduction/decentralized-sequencer)). dApp builders who run their own verifier nodes have the benefit of being able to simulate L2 transactions, [among other advantages](https://docs.mantle.xyz/for-validators/network-roles#why-run-a-rollup-verifier-node), and have ready access to them without rate-limiting (as opposed to public RPCs).

 Here's a [tutorial](https://docs.mantle.xyz/for-validators/deploying-a-rollup-verifier) describing the process of deploying a verifier node.